 In its decision, released Thursday, Dec.
 19, the town's Development Review board found that the proposed Subway, which would occupy a 1,500 square foot space where the Garnet Hill retail shop used to be, fit within the town's ordinances and definitions of a "restaurant," as opposed to a "fast food restaurant."

-The board's decision stated that a fast food restaurant would need to have a drive-thru window and serve its food and beverages in disposable containers.
+The board's decision stated that a fast food restaurant would need to have a drive--in window and serve its food and beverages in disposable containers.
 Subway plans to serve its food in baskets and use formal utensils.
-It will not have a drive-thru window.
+It will not have a drive up window.

-The appeal also maintained the original decision granting a change-of-use permit for the Subway, on Sept.
+Konstantinou had maintained that Subway would constitute a fast food restaurant.
+The appeal also maintained that the original decision granting a change-of-use permit for the Subway, on Sept.
 30, by former Zoning Administrator Lee Krohn, was invalid, since it was made "administratively" and that he did not have the authority to do so.

-The DRB took no stance on this question in the decision it released on Dec.
-19, arguing it was beyond the scope of their authority.
+The DRB took no stance on this question, arguing it was beyond the scope of their authority.

-But the DRB did determine the original permit granted for the Subway restaurant was in accordance with the policies and purposes of the zoning bylaws, and stated in the opinion that the appellant - Saronis LLC - had not made its case that the permit outside the boundaries set for in the town's ordinances.
+But the DRB did determine the permit will be in accordance with the policies and purposes of the zoning bylaws, and stated in the opinion that the appellant - Saronis LLC - had not made its case that the permit outside the boundaries set for in the town's ordinances.